 Accredited lenders are only permitted to provide term loans under the Scheme.
 The Scheme is targeted at supporting those businesses who need access to finance quickly and, therefore, requires lenders to offer a standard product.

 For those seeking finance above £50,000, the Coronavirus Business Interruption Loan Scheme, the Coronavirus Large Business Interruption Loan Scheme, or the Bank of England’s Covid Corporate Financing Facility scheme may be suitable.

 Businesses seeking asset or invoice finance under £50,000 may be able to use existing accredited lenders under the Coronavirus Business Interruption Loan Scheme.

 The borrower is 100% liable for repaying the loan and any interest.
-The government will cover interest payable to the lender for the first 12 months.
+The government will cover interest payable to the lender for the first 12 months from the date when the original loan was drawn down.
 The borrower will then need to make full repayments (the loan and any interest) up to the end of the six-year term, as per their arrangement with the lender.

 How much am I meant to repay?